 If you see a European Wasp leave it alone – it will only attack if provoked.

-All suspected European Wasp sightings must be reported to the Agriculture Protection Board of WA on 9368 3472.
+All suspected European Wasp sightings must be reported to the Pest and Disease Information Service (PaDIS) on 9368 3080.

 Please do not attempt to remove the nest yourself as this can be extremely dangerous.